 Welded Steel: Welded steel bar grating is the most popular type, due to its combination of strength, ease of installation and cost-effectiveness.
 Typical applications include platforms, walkways, ventilation grates, stair treads and safety covers.
 The selection of welded steel bar grating products available from Marco Specialty Steel include standard welded, close-mesh, railroad and heavy-duty.
 See Welding Standards for more information.

 Press-Locked: Press–locked grating features a system of perpendicular interlocking bars that provide a smooth, clean look.
-This makes this form of grating perfect for architectural applications where aesthetic sensibilities are of utmost importance.
-Press-locked grating can be produced from either steel or aluminum, and is used for the manufacturing of products such as screens, grilles and dividers.
+This makes it perfect for architectural applications where aesthetic sensibilities are of utmost importance.
+Press-locked grating can be produced from carbon steel, stainless steel or aluminum.
+Its surface can be treated by galvanizing, painting or powder coating.

 Riveted: Riveted bar grating is primarily used for engineering applications involving